- 65 million people around the world have epilepsy.

-- Between 2.2 and 3 million people in the United States have epilepsy.
+- 3.4 million people (including 470,000 children and 1 million older adults ages 55+) in the United States have epilepsy.

-- 1 in 26 people in the United States will develop epilepsy at some point.
+- 1 in 26 people in the United States will develop epilepsy in their lifetime.

 - 150,000 people are diagnosed with epilepsy in the United States each year.